srijan-paul/srijan-paul.github.io/src/now/index.md

 ## Reading

-Publishers at [the Pushkin Press](https://pushkinpress.com/) have recently been translating the Kindaichi series by Seishi Yokomizo, and I've liked every book so far.
+Recently, publishers at [the Pushkin Press](https://pushkinpress.com/) have been translating the Kindaichi series by Seishi Yokomizo, and I've liked every book so far.
-Enough that I'm trying to review every honkaku I attempt on my blog.
+I'm trying to review every honkaku I attempt on my blog.

 - **Finished**:
 	- [The Master Key](https://en.wikipedia.org/wiki/The_Master_Key_(Togawa_novel)), Masako Togawa ([review](/blog/the-master-key)).